Haas CNC machine tools

 Haas CNC Controls

-The Haas control makes used Haas CNCs easy to operate.
-Even models going to back to the year 2000 had Haas-only features like Word Processor Editing to help operators easily make changes.
+The Haas control makes Haas CNC easy to operate.
+Even models going back to the year 2000 had Haas-only features like Word Processor Editing to help operators easily make changes.
 On their milling machines, they had features like one-touch, multi-function jog-handle and quick code programming even on machines made 18 years ago.
 They provide a robust dependable control that is integrated with the Haas CNC machine.
-They do not rely on third-party NC suppliers.
-Used Haas CNC machines have dedicated keypads with a full array of keys including a complete alphanumeric keypad with all common functions clearly labeled for operator use.
-Operators dont need to remember any encrypted codes.
+They do not rely on third-party CNC suppliers.
+Haas machines have dedicated keypads with a full array of keys including a complete alphanumeric keypad with all common functions clearly labeled for operator use.
+Operators do not need to remember any encrypted codes.
 Keep in mind, if you are buying an older Haas, its very likely that the control can be updated.
 Haas supports their equipment no matter what the age and provides updates to all Haas CNC machine owners.

 Haas Vertical Machining Centers (VMC)

-You will find the Haas vertical milling machines are sold as VF Series, as universal machines (UMC), mini mills (MINI MILL) and drill/tap/mill (DT & DM).
+You will find the used Haas mills are sold as VF Series, as universal machines (UMC), Haas mini mills (MINI MILL) and drill/tap/mill (DT & DM).
 There are also machine series designed for specific applications, like the mold machines (VM) and tool room mills (TM).
 For small parts in tight spots, the compact CNC vertical mill (CM) may fit the bill.
 For the largest applications, cutting plate and sheet Haas offers the Gantry series (GR).
 The Haas VR Series ended in 2013 but is still widely available used.
-Click here for more information.

 Haas Series Horizontal Milling Machines (HMM)